"Improving Smiles with less drilling" - Limiting tooth reduction - Less drilling

 The cost varies by type:

 Composite is the same material that white fillings are made from.
 This tooth colored plastic based material is applied to the teeth in one visit.
 The cost is starts at $750 per tooth.
 Cost varies with time and level of difficulty.
 This type of veneer will look great for about 5 years.
-After that they slowly loose their shine and tend to acquire stains.
+Even when a patient is excellent at brushing a flossing they slowly loose their shine and tend to acquire stains.
 After 7 years, they need to be replaced.

 These porcelain coverings are custom made to cover and give shape to your teeth.
 They require at least two visits to make.
 A lab technician actually makes the porcelain work of art.
 Porcelain veneers cost more than composite veneers.
 Depending on how many and the level of difficulty, they range from $2,000-$3500 per tooth.